 - How can I save money on toner?

 - Can I buy a color laser printer with a built-in fax?

 Laser printers are better for text documents, as they produce crisp lines even at very small font sizes.
 Over time, they are also cheaper to run, as you can get more prints per dollar spent on toner than you can with inkjet ink.
 Laser printers also offer faster printing speeds and can save some serious time on large print jobs.

-However, laser printers and the toner they use carry higher upfront costs; if you don’t print very often, you can buy a cheap inkjet printer — some are as low as $30 or so — and it may take a long time before its higher operational costs catch up to the higher initial cost of a laser printer.
+However, laser printers and the toner they use carry higher upfront costs.
+If you don’t print very often, you can buy a cheap inkjet printer — some are as low as $30 or so — and it may take a long time before its higher operational costs catch up to the higher initial cost of a laser printer.
 For smaller print jobs, the faster pages-per-minute rate of a laser printer also won’t be much of an advantage.
+If you’re looking to save money in the long term and need a compelling alternative to laser printers, consider inkjet solutions that rely on tanks for ink rather than cartridges, like Epson’s EcoTank series.
+Not only will tanks be better for the environment through less waste, but they will save you money for larger print jobs.

 While color laser printers have gotten much better at handling photographs, if you’re looking to make detailed, color-accurate photographic prints to hang on your wall, display in a gallery, or sell to customers, a high-end inkjet photo printer is still the way to go (or simply outsource the work to a photo lab).
 Beyond print quality, inkjet photo printers can also handle a wider variety of paper types and sizes compared to laser printers.
 A color laser printer will handle inline photos and graphics in documents just fine.
 Most modern color laser printers, especially those made for small offices, will be able to handle different types of print jobs, from standard documents to labels and card stock.